 I’ll freely admit that I wasn’t enrolled in the last two programs on this list until this week.
 I signed up for them because I was staying, or thinking about staying, in hotels belonging to these programs.
 You’re going to get some benefit if you’re a member of that hotel’s program when you stay at their hotels, even if it is as simple as free WiFi or not getting the worst room in the hotel.

-NOTE: Since this article was published, the Kimpton Karma program has merged with IHG Rewards Club.
+NOTE: Since this article was originally published, the Kimpton Karma program has merged with IHG Rewards Club.
 Top level Kimpton members still receive special Inner Circle benefits exclusive to Kimpton Hotels on an invitation only basis.

 Kimpton Karma Rewards